Hi Teacher friends!

 I have also added a cause and effect close read activity.
 You will find a slide in full color to print or project onto your Smartboard in order to model (or do a shared reading) with your students.
 I also added a black and white with a response sheet and materials for you to make an anchor chart.

 I left the best for last!
 This is a super cool and insightful science experiment about water pollution.
-You need a clear cup of water, food coloring, and a bunch of cleaning items like paper towels, sponges, dishwasher liquid, spoons, foil, etc. You can choose to do this activity in a whole group demonstration or you can also have your students do it in groups of three or four.
-I prefer the small groups setting because your students will get a chance to do the experiment themselves and discuss the implications of water pollution.
+You need a clear container filled with water, food coloring, and a bunch of cleaning items like paper towels, sponges, dishwasher liquid, spoons, foil, etc. You can choose to do this activity in a whole group demonstration or you can also have your students do it in groups of three or four.
+I prefer the small groups setting because your students will get a chance to do the experiment themselves, and discuss the implications of water pollution.
 So here it goes:

 2. Put a drop or two of the food coloring in the cup with the clean water.
 The food coloring acts as the polluting agent.